boytchev/suica/docs/objects.md

 ## Shape

 Shapes are invisible objects &ndash; virtual lines that define 2D shapes.
 A shape is defined with the same shape-defining commands as [drawings](drawings.md#defining-shapes): `moveTo`, `lineTo`, `curveTo` and `arc`.
-Shapes age used for two cases:
+Shapes are used for two cases:

 - to extract points along its boundary via [`vertices`](properties.md#vertices)
 - to extrude into a 3D object